azrillana/longhorn-stack/README.md

 # Setup Longhorn on Kubernetes with Kubectl

+Prerequisite :

+Before deploy longhorn to kubernetes, must ensure that **open-iscsi** & **nfsv4 client** has been installed on each worker node

 To install longhorn on kubernetes, follow these steps:

 1. Change this parameter and adjust to your nodes count on longhorn/deploy.yaml file: